erson/misewe/README.md

-# Misewe - An (Experimental-AI-Built) Minimal Secure Web Server
+# Misewe - A Minimal Secure Web Server

-⚠️ **IMPORTANT: This is an experimental project built entirely with AI assistance.
+**IMPORTANT: This is an experimental project built entirely with AI assistance.
 DO NOT USE IN PRODUCTION!**

-This project is a proof-of-concept web server written in C, developed through collaboration with AI (specifically, Cursor AI).
+This project is a proof-of-concept web server written in C, developed through collaboration with AI.
 It serves as an interesting experiment in AI-assisted development and demonstrates both the capabilities and limitations of current AI coding assistants.

 ## Project Context

-- 🤖 **AI-Driven Development**: Every line of code, from architecture to implementation, was written with AI guidance
+- **AI-Driven Development**: Every line of code, from architecture to implementation, was written with AI guidance
-- 🧪 **Experimental Nature**: While functional, this is a learning experiment, not production software
+- **Experimental Nature**: While functional, this is a learning experiment, not production software
-- 🔬 **Research Value**: Demonstrates AI's current capabilities in system programming
+- **Research Value**: Demonstrates AI's current capabilities in system programming
-- 📚 **Educational Purpose**: Useful for studying AI-human collaboration in software development
+- **Educational Purpose**: Useful for studying AI-human collaboration in software development

-## Features Implemented with AI
+## Features Implemented

-- Basic HTTP server functionality
+- Basic HTTP server functionality (GET, HEAD)
-- Security features (experimental)
+- Security features (path traversal prevention, file type restrictions)
 - Rate limiting implementation
-- File serving capabilities
+- File serving capabilities with correct MIME types
+- ETag and caching support
+- Security headers (XSS protection, content security policy, etc.)
-- Test suite
+- Comprehensive test suite

-## Development Process
+## Recent Improvements

-This project was developed entirely through interaction with AI, following this process:
-1. Initial architecture design through AI consultation
-2. Iterative implementation with AI guidance
-3. Bug fixing and improvements based on AI suggestions
-4. Test suite development with AI assistance
+The latest updates to the project include:

+- Proper MIME type detection for served files
+- ETag generation and validation for caching
+- Cache-Control headers for browser caching optimization
+- Improved HTTP headers formatting
+- Better handling of HEAD requests
+- Enhanced security headers implementation
+- More robust rate limiting mechanism
+- Comprehensive test protocol

 ## Running the Project